 The schedules are quite good but change at certain points during the day.
 I think the best thing to do for the most up-to-date information is to consult their schedules which are online at Halifax Transit.

 Park & Ride:

 There are also various places for parking.
 Some are free and some where you must pay!
-The list is extensive so have a look!
+You can also access this list on the Halifax Transit site.

 The Cable Wharf is next.
 This is a great place to check out if you want to go on a tour of the harbour.
 There are several choices: